How we view ourselves has a big impact on the type of decisions we make. If someone asked, who are you, what would you say? What actually defines you?

 Dealing with Low Self-Esteem and the need to be Desired?

-The only way for you to be loved, is to first love yourself.
+It's very hard to recognize love, especially if you do not first love yourself.
 To know what love is you must look at your Creator and see what he says about you.

 Song of Solomon 4:7